7x11x13/free-bandcamp-downloader/README.md

     -e --email <email>          Set email (set to 'auto' to automatically download from a disposable email) -f --format <format>        Set format
-    --cookies <file>            Path to cookies.txt file so albums in your collection can be downloaded --debug                     Set loglevel to debug
+    --cookies <file>            Path to cookies.txt file so albums in your collection can be downloaded --identity <value>          Value of identity cookie so albums in your collection can be downloaded --debug                     Set loglevel to debug
 Formats:
     - FLAC